simpleiot/simpleiot/docs/ref/serial.md

 data, packed 32-bit floating point samples
 ```

+This data bypasses most of the processing in SIOT and is sent to a special
+[`phr` NATS subject](api.md).
+Clients that are interested in high-rate data
+(like the InfluxDB client) can listen to these subjects.

 ### On connection

 On initial connection between a serial device and SIOT, the following steps are